melc/catalog/README.md

         - Copy the contents of ssh key pair file    *(ex. grader_key.pub)*

             `cat / <path/to/ssh-keygen> grader_key.pub`
-        - Log in to the remote machine
+        - Log in to the virtual machine

             ` ssh -i </path/to/ssh key pairs>.pem -p 2200 ubuntu@<aws lightsail public ip>`
-- On remote machine,
+- On virtual machine,
     - Switch to the new user grader home directory

         `su - grader`